TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Dependency injection

--   Use custom functions for struct creation and dependency injection.
+-   Use custom constructor functions take in dependencies and create structs.
+-   Use the main function to call constructor functions and wire dependencies.
 -   Using `google/wire` creates generated-code debugging issue and extra build step.

 ## Command Line Interface (CLI)